When deciding to become an Airbnb host, it’s important for you to understand how the laws work in your city.

 In addition to city regulations, you may also need permission to host your place on Airbnb from landlords, Homeowner’s Associations, roommates and neighbors.
 Consider each of the following and get permission from any that are relevant to you before listing your place on Airbnb.

-Check your Homeowner’s Association or co-op board regulations to make sure there is no prohibition against subletting your place, or any other restriction against short-term rentals.
+Check your lease agreement and Homeowner’s Association or co-op board regulations to ensure there’s no prohibition or restrictions against subletting or short-term rentals.
 Ensure you understand your rights and entitlements under any leases, timeshare ownership rules, condo board or co-op rules, Homeowner’s Association rules, or rules established by tenant organizations.
 Read your lease agreement and check with your landlord if applicable.
 You may consider adding a rider to your contract that addresses concerns and outlines the responsibilities and liabilities of all relevant parties.

 If you live in public, rent controlled, rent stabilized or subsidized housing; there may be special rules that apply to you.
-The manager of the property or your local Rent Board should be able to answer questions about this.
+The property manager or your local Rent Board should be able to answer questions about this.

 If you have roommates, consider a roommate agreement in writing which outlines things like how often you plan to host, how you’ll ensure guests follow house rules, and even whether you’ll share revenue (if that makes sense for you).

 Consider whether you should notify your neighbors about your plans to host, along with your plan for how to make sure your guests are not disruptive and remain respectful.

 As touched on above, one of the challenges of hosting on Airbnb is simply getting the permission of landlords or Homeowner’s Associations for putting your place up on Airbnb.